 Volunteers have always played a vital part in the sport and physical activity sector.
 Without them, most activity simply wouldn't happen.
 Approximately 150,000 Somerset residents volunteer at least once a month, a large number of these in sport and physical activity.
-For more information on the benefits of volunteering click on the image below.

-Find Volunteering Opportunities in Somerset
+Find other volunteering opportunities in Somerset

 Somerset Volunteer Service